 The Whispering Wings Butterfly Exhibit will be open daily from May – September, 10 am – 2 pm.
 It is free for members and free with Gardens’ admission for all others.

 This seasonal exhibit features a lush garden filled with tropical plants where hundreds of butterflies soar through the air or perch on your shoulders.

-The butterflies in the Whispering Wings Butterfly Exhibit, known familiarly to fans as just The Butterfly House include: Gulf Fritillary, Monarch, Zebra Longwing, Giant Swallowtail, Black Swallowtail, Red Admiral, Painted Lady, and American Lady.
+The butterflies in the Whispering Wings Butterfly Exhibit, known familiarly to fans as just The Butterfly House, include Gulf Fritillary, Monarch, Zebra Longwing, Giant Swallowtail, Black Swallowtail, Red Admiral, Painted Lady, and American Lady.

 Unfortunately, butterflies are threatened.
-Extremes in temperature, strong storms, pesticides, habitat loss, and deforestation are just a few of the issues that can make life difficult for the butterflies.
+Extremes in temperature, strong storms, pesticides, habitat loss, and deforestation are just a few of the issues that can make life difficult for butterflies.

 Part of Brookgreen’s mission is to educate our guests about the importance of native species to the environment.
-This exhibit enables us to share the importance and the beauty of these fragile creatures.
+This exhibit enables us to share the importance and beauty of these fragile creatures.